-There are two separable claims here.
-One is that sub-symbols are active representational elements that conspire to give rise to symbols.
-This is shared by LCL theories.
-The other is that the substrate on which sub-symbols live is an unstructured medium in which symbols are "floating" and interact with each other without central control.
-This is a question of architecture and implementation which may be compatible with LCL in general (but not ChurIso's current implementation).
+Hofstadter's claim that sub-symbols are active representational elements that conspire to give rise to symbols is shared by LCL theories.
+His claim that the substrate on which sub-symbols live is an unstructured medium in which symbols are "floating" and interact with each other without central control, is not necessarily shared by LCL.

-"Meaning" in this sense is emergent because it is not specified by any explicit feature of the design.
+"Meaning" in this sense is emergent because it is not specified by any explicit feature of the design of the symbolic system.
 Instead, the meaning emerges out of the LCL combinators' dynamics as well as the constraints (the data) that say which specific structures are most appropriate in a given domain.
-Emergentism from dynamics rather than architecture may capture why emergent phenomena can be found in many types of models (e.g McClelland et al., 2010; Lee, 2010).
+Emergentism from dynamics rather than architecture may capture why emergent phenomena can be found in many types of models (e.g McClelland et al. 2010; Lee 2010).
 Recall that part of the motivation for LCL was that we wanted to formalize how symbols get meaning in order to better handle critiques like Searle's that "mere" symbol manipulation cannot explain the semantics of representation.
 As Chalmers (1992) argues, Searle's argument fails to apply to sub-symbolic systems like connectionist models because the computational (syntactic) elements are not intended to be meaningful themselves.
-The same logic saves LCL from Searle's argument: $s \in \mathbf{x}$ are not meant to, on their own, possess meaning other than dynamics, so the question of how meaning arises is answered only at a level higher than symbol manipulation.
+The same logic saves LCL: sex are not meant to, on their own, possess meaning other than dynamics, so the question of how meaning arises is answered only at a level higher than the level at which symbols are manipulated.